daniel-fahey/Dockerfile_HMRCBasicPAYETools/README.md

 ## TL;DR
 ```
-docker run --rm -d -v /some/directory/:/home/paye_user/HMRC markgrimes/payetools-rti
+$ podman run --init --replace --name paye -p 46729:46729 -v persist:/home/paye_user/HMRC knowthydata/payetools-rti
+0 inaccessible rows before starting
+0 SubmissionDirtyData models to inspect
+0 of 0 stale submissions for 2018 and earlier
+0 EmployerPCD to inspect
+0 inaccessible rows after employer delete
+0 EmployerPCD to remain
+No systemtrayicon available
+Validating models...

+0 errors found
+May 08, 2024 - 16:17:14
+Django version 1.6, using settings 'mysite.settings'
+Starting development server at http://127.0.0.1:46729/
+Quit the server with CONTROL-C.
+# to quit (in another terminal):
+$ podman stop paye
 ```
-Will run an ephemeral container that saves all data to `/some/directory/` on your host system.
+Will run an ephemeral container that saves all data to the `persist` directly where you run the above command on your host system.
 If you start the container again with that command it will read the previously saved data from that directory.

 ## About
 HMRC is the UK government's tax office.
 They provide software for reporting PAYE (Pay As You Earn)